 The price of the memorabilia depends on the kind of thing you are buying and whether it is an original or a replica.

-Chocolate bars in various sizes and the cost of it differs according to that.
-The chocolate factory and Cacao garden tour costs about VND 700,000.
+Chocolate bars in various sizes, and the cost of it differs according to that.
+The chocolate factory and Cacao garden tour cost about VND 700,000.

 The price of a bottle of Sim wine ranges between VND 150,000 and VND 250,000.

-The ethnic minority communities, especially women weave different types of handmade goods to make a living.
-You can find purses, wallets, backpacks, scarves in bright colours and intricate and creative designs being sold in villages.
-You can get a guide or a translator to accompany you so you can converse with the women and learn all about the making of these beautiful handicrafts.
+9. Woven HandicraftsEthnic minority communities, especially women, weave different handmade goods to make a living.
+You can find purses, wallets, backpacks, scarves in bright colors, and intricate and creative designs being sold in villages.
+You can get a guide or a translator to accompany you so you can converse with the women and learn all about making these beautiful handicrafts.
 By buying their products, you can also help these communities financially.

 These products are popular in the Da Lat regionand near the Cat Tien National Park.
 The price of these handicrafts range between VND 10,000 and VND 25,000.

-The best lacquerware products can be bought at any of the popular cities of Vietnam.
-Prices start from VND 180,000 and can reach upto VND 1,500,000.
+The best lacquerware products can be bought in any of the popular cities of Vietnam.
+Prices start from VND 180,000 and can reach up to VND 1,500,000.